KirbyKing186/GBS-SetProjectileRenderOrder/README.md

-# GBS-RenderProjectilesOverActors
+# GBS-RenderProjectilesAboveActors
-**Plugin for GB Studio to show projectiles over actors.**
+**Plugin for GB Studio to show projectiles above actors.**

 This plugin edits core.c and swaps the positions of "actors_update()" and "projectiles_update()", so that projectiles can be rendered above actors.